MEL can help you test for PFAS contamination in your soil and/or water.

 Sample Requirements

-Wastewater/Drinking Water:
+Wastewater/Drinking Water/Soils:

-Container: bottles from lab
+Container: use bottles from lab only!

 Hold Time: 14 days